doronbl/aws-iot-fleet-provisioning-trusted-user-workshop/README.md

 }
 ```

-Next, we need to create second IoT Policy which the device will be attached to the permanent certificate.
-This policy is referenced by the provisioning template and attached to the permanent certificate in the workflow process.
+Next, we need to create second IoT Policy which will be attached to the permanent certificate provisioned into the device.
+This policy is referenced by the provisioning template and attached to the permanent certificate during the workflow process.
-Below policy allow the device to connect, publish, and subscribe to MQTT messages on topics prefixed by the Thing name.
+Below policy allow the device to connect, publish, and subscribe to MQTT messages on topics prefixed by the Thing name (MQTT client ID & and registered Thing name in AWS IoT Core).

 Create new IoT policy, name it 'pubsub', and set below content for the policy.
 You will have to replace 'account' with your account id.
 ```